emberjs/data/README.md

 ```

 You will get back a `ModelArray` that is currently empty.
 Ember Data will then
-ask your adapter to populate the model Array, which will usually make an Ajax
+ask your adapter to populate the `ModelArray` with records, which will usually make an Ajax
 request.
 Howver, you can immediately refer to it in your templates:

 ```html